MicrosoftDocs/dynamics-365-unified-operations-public/scm/inventory/tasks/set-up-item-arrival-overview-profile.md

 # ms.search.form:
 audience: Application User
 # ms.devlang:
-# ms.reviewer: tfehr
+ms.reviewer: bibis
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
 # ms.custom:
 ms.search.region: Global
 ms.search.industry: DIST
-ms.author: tfehr
+ms.author: bibis
 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: Version 7.0.0
----
+---# Set up an item arrival overview profile

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-# Set up an item arrival overview profile

 This task focuses on the setup of an arrival overview profile.
 The arrival overview profile is a collection of rules that will be applied when the Arrival overview page is opened by a user.
 You can use this procedure in demo data company USMF.
 This procedure would typically be carried out by a receiving clerk.